hipc-book/hipc-book.github.io/_lectures/2-architectures.md

 #### Torus

-A torus is a multidimensional topologies based upon a mesh or a cube network (k-ary n-mesh/cube network).
+A torus is a multidimensional topology based upon a mesh or a cube network (k-ary n-mesh/cube network).

-The figure below shows a 2D torus, in a 3 &times; 3 grid; a switch (**s** in the figure) can then have multiple nodes attached.
+Figure 8 shows a 2D torus, in a 3 &times; 3 grid; a switch (**s** in the figure) can then have multiple nodes attached.

 ![A 3 by 3 torus network](../../assets/unit-2/torus.png)
 _**Figure 8:** A 3 x 3 torus network_